ned14/outcome/doc/src/content/requirements/_index.md

 - clang 3.5 - 3.9 can compile varying degrees of the test suite, the problem is lack of complete and unbuggy C++ 14 language support.
-- GCC's 7 and 8 have internal compiler error bugs in their constexpr implementation which tend to be triggered by using Outcome in constexpr.
+- Older point releases of GCCs 7 and 8 have internal compiler error bugs in their constexpr implementation which tend to be triggered by using Outcome in constexpr.
 If you don't use Outcome in constexpr, you won't see these problems.
-GCC 6 also seems to be more reliable. clang and Visual Studio work correctly, if you need an alternative.
+If you need your GCC to not ICE, upgrade to the very latest point release, the constexpr ICE has been since fixed.
 - Early editions of Visual Studio 2017 have many corner case problems.
 The latest point release, VS2017.9, only has a few known problems, and should be relatively unsurprising for most use cases.